Graduate Medical Education Organization

 Chair, Graduate Medical Education Committee

 The Graduate Medical Education Committee (GMEC) is a standing committee in the College of Medicine.
-The GMEC in collaboration with the Designated Institutional Official (DIO) forms an administrative system that oversees ACGME-accredited programs of the sponsoring institution.
+The GMEC in collaboration with the Designated Institutional Official (DIO) forms an administrative system that has the authority and responsibility for the oversight and administration of each of the Sponsoring Institution’s ACGME-accredited programs, as well as for ensuring compliance with the Institutional Requirements and Specialty/Subspecialty-specific Program Requirements.

 The GMEC has the following responsibilities, which are based on the ACGME Institutional Requirements: